cyber-boost/helix/README.md

 ## Overview

 Helix Configuration is a purpose-built configuration language designed for AI systems.
 No more TOML limitations, JSON verbosity, or environment variable chaos.
 This is configuration that understands AI workflows, agents, and pipelines natively.
+Designed and built for Maestro.ps

 **Current Status**: W.I.P. not production-ready with but do have a full compiler, CLI tools, and comprehensive language features.

 ## Why Helix Configuration?
-Crates install: cargo build --release --features full &&
+Crates install: cargo build --release --features full && hlx install
 ### The Problems We Solved

 **TOML Problems:**